archer-321/snowdon/README.md

 ## Minimum Rust version policy

 Our current minimum supported Rust version is `1.56.1`.
 We might increase our MSRV in the future, but we try to only do so if there's a good reason for it.
-Not having any dependencies (at the time of writing this README), we shouldn't need to increase our MSRV transitively because of a dependency update.
+Only having a few dependencies that each have a stable MSRV policy, we shouldn't need to increase our MSRV transitively because of a dependency update.

 ## Correctness